 CLIAI's most material risks are covered in the above paragraphs.
-There is a more comprehensive list, the risk universe, which is documented within the Risk Strategy Policy and considered as part of the Company's RAF.
+There is a more comprehensive list, the risk universe, which is documented within the Risk Strategy Policy and considered as part of the Company's Risk Appetite Framework.
 In addition, other risks of the business are explicitly considered in the annual ORSA process.

-Throughout 2019, the following issues rose in prominence, were reviewed, and are being monitored on a frequent basis by senior management and the Board:
+Throughout 2021, the following issues rose in prominence, were reviewed, and are being monitored on a frequent basis by senior management and the Board:

-- Brexit, and related issues; - · Cyber and Information Services; - Project Risks including those related to the growth strategy of the business; - Climate Change and the consequences of dealing with the results i.e. trapped assets; - Population change in Ireland and Europe and the future customer base; - Marrying the advance of technology and the ageing population; and - Data (e.g. Cars/driving statistics, Fitbit watches) and Cyber risk.
+- Brexit: - Pandemic Risk; - Cyber and Information Services; - Project Risks including those related to the growth strategy of the business; - Climate Change and the consequences of dealing with the results i.e. trapped assets; - Population change in Ireland, UK and Europe and the future customer base; - Marrying the advance of technology with developments in the Company's product offering; and